Saint Louis University offers several upper-division field biology courses at Reis Biological Field Station each summer.

 The only prerequisite for all field courses is BIOL 1060: Principles of Biology II.
 Students who have completed freshman biology are encouraged to apply.

-The summer session at Reis Biological Station will run from Monday through Saturday.
-If you sign up for a course at the field station, you should expect to leave the station on no earlier than 1 p.m.
+The summer session at Reis Biological Station will run Monday through Saturday for three weeks.
+In 2024, this will be May 19 to June 8.
+If you sign up for a course at the field station, you should expect to leave the station no earlier than 1 p.m.
 Unless there is an emergency, requests to leave early will not be considered.

 Students stay in single-sex cabins that are heated and air-conditioned.
 Cabins have wooden bunks with foam mattresses; students should bring their own pillow, linens (sheets, mattress pad) or sleeping bag and towels.

-Students who stay in the cabins use men's and women's indoor shower houses that have three flush toilets, three sinks and three showers.
+Students in the cabins use men's and women's indoor shower houses with three flush toilets, three sinks and three showers.
 Students provide their own personal toiletries (soap, shampoo, etc.).

-There is also a loft above the main lodge that sleeps up to 10 students.
-Two bathrooms are available in the lodge: one with a sink and toilet, the second with sink, toilet and shower.
+A loft above the main lodge also sleeps up to 10 students.
+Two bathrooms are available in the lodge: one with a sink and toilet, the second with a sink, toilet and shower.

 A small coin laundry has two washers ($0.50) and two dryers ($0.25); laundry soap is provided.

 We provide three meals each day.
-Breakfast includes a hot option (pancakes, french toast, eggs) as well as a variety of cold cereals.
-Lunch options may include sandwiches, salads, soups, and fruit.
+Breakfast includes a hot option (pancakes, french toast, eggs) and various cold cereals.
+Lunch options may include sandwiches, salads, soups and fruit.

 Dinners range from grilled choices such as burgers, chicken and kebabs to pasta, tacos, red beans and rice, and more.
 A variety of fresh salads is offered at each dinner.